MyCryptoCheckout/wordpress/readme.txt

 == Description ==

 MyCryptoCheckout is a cryptocurrency payment gateway for WooCommerce and EasyDigitalDownloads.
 It allows you to receive funds directly into the wallet of your choice, without exposing yourself to a risk by having to use a highly vulnerable online wallet service.
+The payments are detected automatically and the plugin can differentiate between different buyers buying the same item.
 Other features:

 - 0% transaction fees
 - No product restrictions